-The history of modern biotechnology began around four decades ago, with the invention of genetic engineering.
-In this piece, we explore the story of how Genentech, one of the fundamental companies of this field, helped to set many trends for modern biotech companies today.
+The history of modern biotechnology began around four decades ago with the invention of genetic engineering.
+Genentech, one of the fundamental companies in this field, set many trends for modern biotech companies today.

-Biotechnology, the exploitation of living organisms and their products, doesn’t necessarily involve labs — in fact, humans have been using forms of biotechnology for millennia, for example, in alcohol breweries.
+Biotechnology doesn’t necessarily involve labs.
+In fact, humans have been using forms of biotechnology for millennia, for example, using fermentation to brew alcoholic drinks.

-To achieve this, the researchers used a process called recombination.
-They used proteins called restriction enzymes to cut bacterial DNA.
-The enzymes left uneven cuts on the molecule ends called ‘sticky ends’ where foreign DNA could be inserted.
-The bacteria could then start expressing the new DNA as if it were its own.
+To achieve this, the researchers employed a process called recombination, which consists of using proteins called restriction enzymes to cut bacterial DNA.
+The enzymes left uneven cuts on the DNA chain where foreign DNA could be inserted.
+The bacteria would then start using the new genetic information as if it were its own.

 This new technology had the potential to revolutionize the way that we produce biological molecules.
-Instead of inefficient traditional methods such as deriving them from animals, you could cheaply mass produce your desired drug in fermentation vats of microbes.
+Instead of inefficient traditional methods such as extracting them from plants and animals, you could cheaply mass produce your desired molecule in fermentation vats of microbes.

-Genentech was founded on April 7th 1976 with no assets, rented equipment, or even a secretary.
-Despite these humble beginnings, however, the company was able to use recombinant E. coli to produce the first human protein, somatostatin, as a proof-of-concept in 1977.
+Genentech was founded on April 7th, 1976 with no assets, equipment, or even a secretary.
+Despite these humble beginnings, the company was able to use recombinant E. coli bacteria to produce a human protein, somatostatin, as a proof-of-concept in 1977.

-In 1979, the company managed to produce the human version of the hormone insulin with this technique, which was a huge breakthrough after decades of Eli Lilly harvesting the drug from cow and pig pancreases.
+Two years later, the company used this technique to produce the human hormone insulin, which was a huge breakthrough.
+Previously, big pharma Eli Lilly had been harvesting animal versions of the hormone from cow and pig pancreases.

-Today, Genentech is a big company with over 15,000 employees.
-With several blockbuster drugs under its belt, it has 48 treatments bubbling away in the pipeline, and routinely collaborates with other players in academia and industry, such as with the companies Immunocore and Affimed.
+Today, Genentech has over 15,000 employees.
+With several blockbuster drugs under its belt and a large development pipeline, the company routinely collaborates with other players in academia and industry.

 Setting trends in biotechnology

-Genentech’s story is only one case study in the sea of biotechs that sprang up in the early days.
-However, Genentech set many precedents for the biotech industry in the USA, Europe, and across the globe.
+Genentech’s story is only one of many biotechs that sprang up in the early days of modern biotechnology.
+However, the company set many precedents for the biotech industry across the globe.

-With their tiny initial investments, the co-founders of Genentech set the trend for obtaining the funding they needed to get started from venture capitalists.
-Like industries such as software, biotechnology is a field in which the costs and risks are high, making venture capital a common means for starting up a company.
+With their tiny initial investments, the co-founders of Genentech set the trend for funding biotech ventures from venture capitalists.
+Biotechnology is a field in which both the costs and risks are high, making venture capital a common means for starting up a company.

-Genentech was also one of the leaders in the shifting legal landscape of biotechnology, which was often based on patenting molecules found in nature.
-Particularly notable was Genentech’s UK fight to patent the recombinant version of a naturally-occurring protein, which it lost in 1987.
-In this complex field, the lines of where to draw patent limits can be hard to define even now.
+The company was also instrumental in setting up the legal landscape of biotechnology, which until then had been mostly restricted to patenting molecules found in nature.
+Particularly notable was Genentech’s UK fight to patent the recombinant version of a naturally-occurring protein; a case it lost in 1987.

 The science is advancing at such a rapid pace that it is hard to predict which technologies will revolutionize biotechnology in the next 40 years, and which companies are going to arrive on the scene.
 It’s likely, however, that those that do thrive will be inspired to do so by pioneers such as Genentech.